GaloisInc/cryptol/CONTRIBUTING.md

 standard `test-framework` command line arguments.
 The `test` target in the `Makefile` provides a template for how to invoke it if you need to use advanced parameters.

+## Running benchmarks

+To run the benchmark suite, run `make bench` from the root of the repository.
+By default, you'll get Criterion output on the console from the benchmarking executable in `/bench`.
+The easiest way to pass custom arguments to this executable is to run the suite subsequently with `cabal bench --benchmark-options="..."`.

 ## Creaing a new test